DanRoscigno/SingleSourceCodeTestingAndDocs/partiallyworking.md

 ## To Do

-1. Figure out why the curl command (see fail down at end of this file) fails
+1. Figure out why the curl command (see fail down at end of this file) fails.
+It is failing because the stream load forwards to `Failed to connect to 127.0.0.1 port 8040 after 0 ms: Couldn't connect to server` (I removed the `--silent` to see what the error is).
+Running the Ginkgo commands from localhost works (required editing all of the shell scripts to use bash and localhost instead of ash and fe).
+These changes should work from the github workflow also.

+So, run Gingkgo from a container when testing against separate FE and BE, and from the workflow when testing against allin1.
 1. Need to write the workflow file

 ### Remember to export